AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 e) Don't use the internal DVD-Writer
   This gives some more space for wiring.
-  - ToDo: remove the front of teh drive and glue the front of the drive to the housing
+  - ToDo: remove the front of the drive and glue the front of the drive to the housing

 f) At least add a headphone jack.
 Reuse internal speakers if possible
   - ToDo: add headphone jack and wire it to the PCM sound output of the Raspberry pi (RPi Zero does not have this, but this could be added afaik)